The Counterfeit

 "Do this for a commemoration of me." - Luke 22:19

 The counterfeit wants the faithful to think otherwise.
 It says that in difficult times one must be practical, flexible, and willing to accept approximation.
-It tells them that reverent appearance is enough, that intention is enough, that need is enough, that institutional peace is enough.
+It says reverent appearance is enough, intention is enough, need is enough, institutional peace is enough.
 But the sacraments are not symbolic comforts fashioned by need.
 They are divine acts entrusted to the Church.
 Where they are altered, invalidated, or simulated, fidelity requires refusal.

-At the Last Supper Christ did not invent a devotional atmosphere.
+At the Last Supper Christ did not create a devotional atmosphere.
 He instituted sacrifice and sacrament.
-"Do this for a commemoration of me"1 is not permission to improvise.
+"Do this for a commemoration of me"[1] is not permission to improvise.
 It is a command to continue what He gave.
-The same is true across sacramental life.
-The Church does not own the sacraments as an artist owns a medium.
-She is their guardian and servant.
+Rev. Fr.
+Cornelius a Lapide is especially helpful here because he refuses to reduce "Do this" to sentiment.[2]
+Christ entrusts a sacred action to be continued in the Church.
+He commands a priestly doing, not a mood of recollection.

-This is why Scripture binds worship to obedience.
-Nadab and Abiu are consumed for offering strange fire.2 St. Paul warns that unworthy sacramental participation brings judgment.3 The biblical pattern is unmistakable: holy things are not made safe by sincerity when they are handled against divine order.
+The same scriptural rule appears wherever holy things are handled.
+Nadab and Abiu are consumed for offering strange fire.[3]
+St. Paul warns that unworthy sacramental participation brings judgment.[4]
+The biblical pattern is unmistakable: holy things are not made safe by sincerity when they are handled against divine order.

-Under pressure, souls are tempted to lower that standard.
-They tell themselves that God will excuse sacramental rupture because circumstances are hard.
-But pressure does not change the nature of the sacraments.
-Difficulty reveals fidelity; it does not redefine it.
+This matters profoundly under pressure.
+Souls are often tempted to lower the standard when circumstances become hard.
+They tell themselves that God will excuse sacramental rupture because the need feels urgent.
+But difficulty does not change the nature of the sacraments.
+Pressure reveals fidelity.
+It does not redefine it.

 The Church has always defended sacramental integrity with severity because she knows souls depend on it.
-The Council of Trent did not answer Protestant sacramental confusion by suggesting that reverent substitutes might suffice.
-It clarified, defined, and condemned.4 Pope Leo XIII did not treat Anglican orders as spiritually useful approximations.
-He declared them "absolutely null and utterly void."5
+The Council of Trent did not answer protestant sacramental confusion by suggesting that reverent substitutes might suffice.
+It clarified, defined, and condemned.[5]
+St. Thomas Aquinas teaches that the sacraments are Christ's own instruments, not arbitrary religious signs that can be reworked at will.[6]
+Pope Leo XIII did not treat Anglican orders as spiritually useful approximations.
+He declared them "absolutely null and utterly void."[7]

 But sacramental appearance is not sacramental reality.